Seal of Dane County County of Dane

 The plan outlines strategies that can be implemented by Dane County and local units of government within Dane County to reduce the impact of natural hazards on people, structures, and the natural environment.
 A wide range of hazard mitigation projects are being considered, from small individual actions to large scale community projects.

-The plan was prepared as a multi-jurisdictional plan.
-All 61 municipalities in Dane County were invited to participate in the planning process and 30 municipalities completed the process.
-Each of these municipalities organized their own project steering committees, completed a local hazard assessment, and developed community-specific mitigation strategies.
+The plan is being prepared as a multi-jurisdictional plan.
+All 61 municipalities in Dane County have been invited to participate in the planning process.
+Each of these municipalities will complete a local hazard assessment and develop community-specific mitigation strategies.

 Floodplain and storm water management map